David5p/family_shopping_list/README.md

 - Parents or guardians looking to plan meals.
 - Any adult wanting to plan their meals.
-- Students or educators looking to develop an understaning of Python concepts
+- Students or educators looking to develop an understanding of Python concepts

 User goals are: